ckyriaco/Capstone/README.md

 4. If the audit succeeded, it will be indicated if the Domain(s) are compliant or not.
 If it is unsuccessful because of an error, a restart will be triggered up to 3 times before indicating a ticket for an Admin to take a look into the error.

 ![](Diagrams/Audit_Process_1.png)

+Mock setup for prototype/proof of concept
+*Used a system of virtual machines orchestrated in Oracle VirtualBox.
+1. Created both an Windows Enterprise Server 2019 and Windows 10 Pro instance.
+2. Once both instances were up and running, The Windows 10 Pro instance was used to join the active directory domain (A .local domain was used for this prototype).
+3. Within the Windows 10 Pro instance, the [ADaudit.py](Scripts/ADaudit.py) class and the [Active_Directory_ARA.py](Scripts/Active_Directory_ARA.py) procedural script was used to test the ability to audit Active Directory Servers with the [pyad 0.6.0 package](https://pypi.org/project/pyad/).
+4. Results of each audit type were designed to be stored in text files that were named accordingly.